 Service maintenance schedules are categorized into two types; normal and severe.

 And these categories are dictated by your driving style and car type.

 People who practice good driving habits, regularly drive their car, perform routine tire rotation, and mostly stick to on-road rides can usually abide by normal service maintenance.
-This is also true for people with relatively new cars.
+This service is also suitable for people with relatively modern cars.

-- Primarily make short trips of five miles or less under normal temperatures
+- Primarily make short trips of five mile or less under average temperatures

-- Primarily make short trips of ten miles or less under freezing temperatures
+- Primarily make short trips of ten mile or less under freezing temperatures

-- Regularly practice stop-and-go driving in extremely hot weather
+- Regularly practice stop-and-go driving in scorching weather

-- Tend to drive a lot on dusty, muddy, sandy, or gravel roads
+- Tend to travel a lot on dusty, muddy, sandy, or gravel roads

 - Do a lot of long-distance heavy towing